Tina Negus: Ecology of River Thames

-In her master's degree course in zoology at the University of Reading, Negus researched on the ecology of the River Thames for her dissertation in 1964 and focussed on the diversity and abundance of mussels.
+In her master's degree course in zoology at the University of Reading, Negus researched on the ecology of the River Thames for her dissertation in 1964 and focussed on the diversity and abundance of freshwater mussels.
 She published her findings in the Journal of Animal Ecology in 1966, which remained unnoticed for over half a century.
 She reported that the major species of mussels were the duck mussel (Anodonta anatina) and the painter's mussel (Unio pictorum); A. minima and U. tumidus were also common, and the rarest were A. cygnea.
 Negus's selection of the mussels was notable in that the animals account for 90% of all living organisms recorded by weight on the Thames' riverbed.
 The importance of her research was realised and revived in 2022 when University of Cambridge scholar Isobel Ollard re-investigated the same mussel ecology at the same site.
 Since the late 1960's, it has been established that the different biological features of mussels are reliable scientific indicators of the health of the water bodies.

 In 2023, Ollard reported her investigation in the same Journal of Animal Ecology.
 Her findings revealed that the general mussel communities had declined since Negus's report by almost 95%.
 The duck mussels had decreased to 1.1%, and the painter’s mussel, to 3.2%; while the rare species had completely disappeared.
 The alarming case was not only on the number, but also on the reduced sizes of the mussels, which is a scientific method of determining the deterioration of the Thames' ecosystem.
 The size and growth rates had reduced by 10 to 30%.
 Ollard's supervisor and co-author David Aldridge explained the significance of the study: "While this might seem like a rather parochial little study of a single site in a single river in the UK, it actually provides an important warning signal about the world's freshwaters."
 Thames in the late 1950s and early 1960s was in its highest level of pollution; in 1957, scientists at the Natural History Museum of London considered the Thames so polluted that they declared it "biologically dead," since it would not be able to sustain any major life form.
 According to Ollard, the policies on Thames conservation had prevented the total disappearance of the mussels and the stable, albeit critically low number, is an indication that the river ecosystem is improving.

 In recognition of her pioneering work, the University of Reading commissioned the Tina Negus Prize to graduate students of biology since 2019.